 Two of the most important toxins that they found are:

 Acrolein is also found in cigarette smoke.
-The researchers think that the acrolein in e-cigarette vapor is produced by heating glycerol, a compound found in e-liquid.
+The researchers think that the acrolein in e-cigarette vapor is produced by heating glycerol, a compound found in most e-liquids.

 Styrene has been linked to airway inflammation.
 The researchers think styrene might have a pro-inflammatory effect when inhaled through e-cigarette vapor.

-Vaping most probably has at least some inflammatory effect on your body, and especially on your airways and lungs.
+Vaping has at least some inflammatory effect on your body, and especially on your airways and lungs.

 The question is to what extent this inflammatory effect depends on:

-A next step would be to compare the inflammatory effects of vaping vs. smoking and see how to reduce the inflammatory effects of vaping by adjusting different variables like e-liquids, vaping conditions, and vaporizer type.
+A next step would be to compare the inflammatory effects of vaping vs. smoking and see if the inflammatory effects of vaping are reducible by adjusting different variables like e-liquids, vaping conditions, and vaporizer type.